 PED 652 Curriculum in Physical Education (3 credits).
+Presents the total curriculum in physical education at all

-Presents the total curriculum in physical education at all levels with special attention given to the process of curriculum construction, current trends in curriculum organization, planning for instruction, and curriculum evaluation.
+Presents the total curriculum in physical education at a levels with special attention given to the process of curriculum construction, current trends in curriculum organization, planning for instruction, and curriculum evaluation.